Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

     return "".join(newinp)

 ```
-After that, my teammate @zxgio, were able to invert this function, and retrive the function to decrypt the input:
+After that, my teammate @zxgio, was able to invert this function, and retrive the function to decrypt the block:

 ```
 def decr(in_block, offset, shift):